tsongpra/portfolio/Assignment3.md

 # Recreated data visualization

+I selected this article because studying an MBA is a huge investment of life.
+One of the critical factors when choosing MBA schools is the return after graduation, which means how your MBA program increase your pre-MBA salary.
+Therefore, this data visualization is useful to all prospective MBA students when choosing MBA schools.

+I gathered all feedbacks from interview.
+What I fix is to

+1) Change Y-Axis to % of salary increase

+2) Put the pre-MBA salary numbers on X-Axis

+3) Use 5 different colors to distinguish 5 regions (they have the same significance)

+4) Use a drop down to filter out the data

+5) Change a title more professionally

 Please be noted that I did NOT have a full raw data.
 So, this is just a partial representation for this assignment only and school names are missing from the original source.
 I realized that if I have a full access to raw data, my visualization will be completely accurately.

+Here is my recreation for the visualization.

 <div class="flourish-embed flourish-scatter" data-src="visualisation/5353558"><script src="https://public.flourish.studio/resources/embed.js"></script></div>